Council Tax

 Every property is assigned a valuation band (A to H in England and Scotland, A to I in Wales) based on what it would have been worth on 1 April 1991 (England and Scotland) or 1 April 2003 (Wales).
 The band determines how much you pay relative to other properties in the same council area.

-Council tax is not an income tax — it is based on the property you live in, not how much you earn.
-However, income-based reductions are available for those on low incomes.
+Council tax is not an income tax.
+It is based on the property you live in, not how much you earn.
+Income-based reductions are available for those on low incomes.

 Why It Matters When You Move to the UK

-Council tax catches many newcomers by surprise because it does not exist in most other countries in the same form.
-Key things to know:
+Council tax catches many newcomers off guard.
+It does not exist in most other countries in the same form, and there are a few things worth knowing early.

 You are liable from day one.
-As soon as you move into a property, you are responsible for council tax — there is no grace period for new arrivals.
+No grace period for new arrivals.
+As soon as you move into a property, the clock starts.

-It is not included in rent (usually).
-Unlike some countries where local taxes are bundled into rent, UK council tax is almost always a separate bill paid directly to the council.
-Check your tenancy agreement — if it says "exclusive of bills," council tax is on you.
+It is almost never included in rent.
+Unlike some countries where local taxes are bundled in, UK council tax is a separate bill paid directly to the council.
+If your tenancy agreement says "exclusive of bills," council tax is on you.

-Bills add up.
+Budget for it.
 Typical bills range from £1,200 to £2,500+ per year depending on location and band.
-Budget for this alongside rent, utilities, and the Immigration Health Surcharge.
+Add this to rent, utilities, and the Immigration Health Surcharge when planning your costs.

-Student exemption is valuable.
-If you are on a Student visa and studying full-time, you are completely exempt — saving you over £1,000 per year.
+One bright spot for students: if you are on a Student visa and studying full-time, you are completely exempt, saving you over £1,000 per year.

 How Council Tax Bands Work